 What to Serve with Pan Seared Salmon

 - Rice.
-Pan seared salmon and rice is a delicious combo!
-Try this Turmeric Rice or Lemon Rice.
+Pan seared salmon and brown rice are a delicious combo!
+For vareity, try this Turmeric Rice or Lemon Rice.

 - Pasta.
-This salmon and Garlic Pasta or Pasta al Limone would make a tasty meal.
+This salmon and Garlic Pasta or Mushroom Pasta would make a tasty meal.

 - Vegetables.
-Pair pan seared salmon with a side of Grilled Broccoli, Roasted Asparagus, or Smashed Brussels Sprouts for a stellar healthy dinner.
+Serve salmon with a side of Grilled Broccoli, Sauteed Spinach, Roasted Mushrooms, Air Fryer Zucchini, or Roasted Tomatoes.

 - Salad.
-Italian Farro Salad or Caesar Shaved Brussels Sprouts Salad with Crispy Chickpea Croutons would make a light and healthy side for pan seared salmon.
+Italian Farro Salad or Caesar Shaved Brussels Sprouts Salad with Crispy Chickpea Croutons would make a light and healthy side for this recipe.

 Recommended Tools to Make this Recipe

 - Cast Iron Skillet.
-This skillet will help you achieve the ideal sear.
+Making cast iron pan seared salmon will help you achieve the perfect sear.

 - Fish Spatula.
-Perfect for flipping the salmon fillets.
+Perfect for flipping the salmon fillets (yes, you do flip salmon when pan searing).

 - Instant Read Thermometer.
-The easiest way to check your salmon for doneness.
+The easiest way to check the pan seared salmon temperature.

 Pan Seared Salmon